qumine/charts/charts/minecraft-server/README.md

 # minecraft-server

-[QuMine Server Java](https://github.com/qumine/minecraft-server) is a docker container that wrapps the process of starting and upgrading minecraft servers.
+[Minecraft Server](https://github.com/qumine/minecraft-server) is a docker container that wrapps the process of starting and upgrading minecraft servers.

 ## TL;DR